 a.
-Executor and administrators shall be allowed commissions upon the amount of all the personal property and real estate at appraised value when not sold, or gross proceeds when sold, including the income from the personal estate that is received and accounted for by them.
-Total value of assets used for this calculation: \$ b.
-Executors and administrators shall be allowed commissions upon the amount of the appraised value of real estate not sold: Total value of assets used for this calculation \$ (4) Fee on same at the rate of 1% \$ C. Executors and administrators shall be allowed commissions upon the amount of all property not subject to administration but is includable for purposes of computing Ohio estate tax, except joint and survivorship property, which is not to be included in this computation .
+Executor and administrators shall be allowed commissions upon the amount of estate at appraised value when not sold, or gross proceeds when sold, including estate that is received and accounted for by them.
+Total value of assets used for this calculation: \$ \$ \$ \$ b.
+Executors and administrators shall be allowed commissions upon the amount of the appraised value of real estate not sold: Total value of assets used for this calculation \$(4) Fee on same at the rate of 1% \$ c.
+Executors and administrators shall be allowed commissions upon the amount of all property not subject to administration but is includable for purposes of computing Ohio estate tax, except joint and survivorship property, which is not to be included in this computation .
 (The filing of an estate tax return is not necessary to receive this commission.)
-Total value of assets used for this calculation: \$ TOTAL FIDUCIARY FEE ALLOWED: \$ a.
-A guardian shall be allowed compensation of 5 percent of the income in a Veteran's Administration guardianship Total value for this computation: (1) Fee on same at the rate of 5% \$ \$ b.
-A guardian shall be allowed compensation on the income and expenditures in all other guardianships. receipt of principal (corpus) may be included as income in the guardian's first request for fees.
-Neither carried forward from prior accountings nor the investment and reinvestment of principal may considered Total income for this computation: Total disbursements for this computation: \$ \$ (2) For the first \$1,000 of income at the rate of 3% (3) For the balance of the income at the rate of 29 (4) For the first \$1,000 of expenditures at the rate (5) For the balance of the expenditures at the rate 6 of 3% \$ \$ \$ с.
-A guardian shall not receive any compensation on the final distribution of assets. d.
+Total value of assets used for this calculation: \$ (5) Fee on same at the rate of 1% \$ TOTAL FIDUCIARY FEE ALLOWED. ¢ a.
+A guardian shall be allowed compensation of 5 percent of the income in a Veteran's Adminis Total value for this computation: \$ (1) Fee on same at the rate of 5% \$ b.
+A guardian shall be allowed compensation on the income and expenditures in all other guardianships.
+The or receipt of principal (corpus) may be included as income in the guardian's first request for fees.
+Neither any ba carried forward from prior accountings nor the investment and reinvestment of principal may considered as income Total income for this computation: \$ Total disbursements for this computation: \$ (2) For the first \$1,000 of income at the rate of 3% (3) For the balance of the income at the rate of 2% (4) For the first \$1,000 of expenditures at the rate of 3% (5) For the balance of the expenditures at the rate of 2% C. A guardian shall not receive any compensation on the final distribution of assets. d.
 Any request for compensation over and above these guidelines shall be in writing and shall include a detailed description of the tasks which the guardian feels warrants the extra fees.
-Extra fees may be approved with or without a hearing.
-TOTAL GUARDIA N'S FEE ALLOWED: \$
+Extra fees may be approved with or

-Rule 73.1Guardian's Compensation
+Rule 73.1 Guardian's Compensation

+(A)

-(A) Requests for guardian's fees shall be calculated using the following guidelines of the Application/Computation of Guardian Fee (Form ACGF):
+Requests for guardian's fees shall be calculated using the following guidelines of without a hearing.